Racebending: Examples

 Conversely, when Harry Potter received an addition to its installment with the stage play Harry Potter and the Cursed Child, it was announced that the character Hermione Granger would be played by Noma Dumezweni, an African actress residing in England.
-Fans were displeased with this and called it "reverse whitewashing", citing the books' prior mention of Hermione's skin tone, but J. K. Rowling, the author of the original book series, stated that white skin was never specified in the making of Hermione, but rather being intelligent and smart.
+Fans were displeased with this and called it "blackwashing", citing the books' prior mention of Hermione's skin tone, but J. K. Rowling, the author of the original book series, stated that white skin was never specified in the making of Hermione and that "Hermione can be a black woman with my absolute blessing and enthusiasm."

 Another example of racebending occurred when Jodie Turner-Smith, who is a black woman, was cast to play Anne Boleyn, the second wife of Henry VIII and a white woman.
+Netflix's docuseries "Queen Cleopatra" provoked controversy after casting black actress Adele James as the titular character and portraying Egypt's Ptolemaic Dynasty, a Macedonian family, as black Africans.
+Netflix has similarly cast black actor Denzel Washington (aged 68) in an upcoming biopic of Carthaginian general Hannibal Barca, who was 26 years old at the beginning of the Second Punic War, and likely of Semitic Phoenician descent.

 Other uses

-The Racebending website acknowledges that often the terms "whitewashing" and "racebending" are used interchangeably, but claims that occasionally, the effects of racebending can have a positive impact.
-Racebending can, at times, result in increased representation for minorities if a "white role" is altered to be played by a minority.
-The website gave as examples of positive racebending Cinderella (Brandy Norwood) and Prince Christopher (Paolo Montalban) in The Wonderful World of Disney's retelling of Cinderella (1997), and Velma (Hayley Kiyoko) in Scooby-Doo!
-The Mystery Begins (2009), stating that, although minimal, "for communities of color, these casting decisions meant representation and meaningful inclusion in the American storytelling landscape."

 Usage evolved, and by 2015, media studies academic Kristen J. Warner wrote that the term has "many definitions and contexts", from the film industry practice of color-blind casting to fan fiction.
 She describes how writers can "change the race and cultural specificity of central characters or pull a secondary character of color from the margins, transforming her into the central protagonist."

 Paste's Abbey White said in 2016 that the term can apply to actors of color being cast in traditionally white roles.
 White said, "In the last several years, racebending has become a practice used more and more to help networks diversify their ensembles and capture a bigger audience.
 Not only has it resulted in more racial visibility on the small screen, but in a far more unexpected way, racebending can generate deeper and more significant depictions of characters."